fasteater/aztec-packages/docs/docs/aztec/concepts/accounts/index.md

 In particular, nonce management defines what it means for a transaction to be canceled, the rules of transaction ordering, and replay protection.
 In Ethereum, nonce is enshrined into the protocol.
 On the Aztec network, nonce is abstracted i.e. if a developer wants to customize it, they get to decide how they handle replay protection, transaction cancellation, as well as ordering.

-Take as an example the transaction cancellation logic.
-It can be done through managing nullifiers.
-Even though we usually refer to a nullifier as a creature utilized to consume a note, in essence, a nullifier is an emitted value whose uniqueness is guaranteed by the protocol.
+Take the transaction cancellation logic as an example.
+It can be done through managing nullifiers, even though we usually associate nullifiers to note consumption.
+In essence, a nullifier is an emitted value whose uniqueness is guaranteed by the protocol.
 If we want to cancel a transaction before it was mined, we can send another transaction with higher gas price that emits the same nullifier (i.e. nullifier with the same value, for example, 5).
 The second transaction will invalidate the original one, since nullifiers cannot be repeated.

 Nonce abstraction is mostly relevant to those building wallets.
 For example, a developer can design a wallet that allows sending big transactions with very low priority fees because the transactions are not time sensitive (i.e. the preference is that a transaction is cheap and doesn't matter if it is slow).
 If one tries to apply this logic today on Ethereum (under sequential nonces), when they send a large, slow transaction they can't send any other transactions until that first large, slow transaction is processed.

 ### Fee abstraction

 It doesn't have to be the transaction sender who pays the transaction fees.
 Wallets or dapp developers can choose any payment logic they want using a paymaster.
-To learn more about fees on Aztec – check [this page](../fees.md).
+To learn more about fees on Aztec – check out [this page](../fees.md).

 Paymaster is a contract that can pay for transactions on behalf of users.
 It is invoked during the private execution stage and set as the fee payer.